The Last Yiddish Speaker

 All Nighter

 It’s finals week at a small liberal arts college in rural Pennsylvania.
 A tight-knit group of roommates pull one last all-nighter to complete their final assignments.
-Holed up in an old ballroom, the hours pass, the pressure mounts, the adderall flows, and the truths that have always bound this group together are put to the test.
+Holed up in an old ballroom, the hours pass, the pressure mounts, and the truths that have always bound this group together are put to the test.
 What will be left when the sun rises?

 The Flatlanders